 Granite Recovery Centers will be with you from beginning to end.
 Our staff members know what you need during this very vulnerable time.
-You will be monitored to make it less likely that you will relapse during this stage of recovery.
+Our staff monitors your progress, making it less likely that you will relapse during this stage of recovery.

 Support will include helping you purge the Zoloft from your system and provide comprehensive care to support your well-being.
 The detox process typically lasts five to seven days.
-Your care will be tailored to your specific needs but will begin with an assessment and 24-hour monitoring.
+We tailor your treatment plan to your specific needs, which begins with an assessment and 24-hour monitoring.